cloudmesh-community/fa18-523-67/Paper/paper_snapshot.md

 - Text categorization: splitting the large volume of data into several categories.
   Example spam filters.

-- Spam Detection:
-> "It works using text categorization and in recent times, various machine learning techniques have been applied to text categorization or Anti-Spam Filtering like Rule Learning, Naïve Bayes, Memory based Learning, Support vector, Decision Trees, Maximum Entropy Model [@fa18-523-67-NLP-Art].
+- Spam Detection: Various machine learning techniques like Rule Learning, Naïve Bayes, Memory based Learning, Support vector, Decision Trees, Maximum Entropy Model etc are used to detect the spams.This is very similar to text categorization [@fa18-523-67-NLP-Art].

 # NLP in Yelp data review